How to Pick Up Girls (A Guide by Girls for Boys)

 In this situation, ambience is important – until you’ve had a guy change his sheets in front of you before you get in his bed, you don’t know the importance of pre-prepared ambience.
 You are not an estate agent.
 She doesn’t want a tour of the house.
 Take her to your room at speed.
 God knows what happens to you lot – perhaps it’s the Dorito-jizz fumes coming from your bedspread – but this is where you are capable of undoing an entire night’s worth of decent chirpsing.

 Don’t: pick up that musical instrument in the corner of your room and begin to play it.
 Don’t: warn us that you’re emotionally unavailable while unbuttoning your trousers.
-Choose your sex music wisely: D’Angelo is way too obvious; the XX suggests you seriously watch music awards.
-And don’t use some nickname or innuendo for condom.
-We all know what you’re talking about.
-Use a condom, obviously.
-But you don’t need to invent some new triple-entendre to ask if we have one shoved inside a desk drawer.
+Choose your sex music wisely: D’Angelo is way too obvious; the XX suggests you legitimately watch the Brit Awards.
+And don’t say “Johnny” unless you are a sexy Liverpudlian who is handsome enough to pull off a shaved head.
+Obviously wear one, but: don’t say “Johnny”.

 And there you have it.
 You’re getting laid.
 That wasn’t so hard, was it?